TituxMetal/dot-agent-os/standards/best-practices.md

 ### Choose Libraries Wisely

-When adding third-party dependencies:

-- Select the most popular and actively maintained option
-- Check the library's GitHub repository for:
+When adding third-party dependencies, ALWAYS ask the user to know if they have a preference for a library in a particular context, NEVER make assumptions.
+If not, choose the most popular and actively maintained option.
+Check the library's GitHub repository for:

 - Recent commits (within last 6 months)
 - Active issue resolution
 - Number of stars/downloads
 - Clear documentation </conditional-block>

 ---